Luxuno/vsClayTord/README.md

-vs Clay Tord was made using the [Kade Engine](https://github.com/KadeDev/Kade-Engine)
+vs Clay Tord was made using the [Kade Engine v1.3](https://github.com/KadeDev/Kade-Engine)

 Credits to [Mrs. Boooooomer](https://twitter.com/mrsbooooomer) for the clay models!
 Also Credits to [bbpanzu](https://twitter.com/bbsub3) for the original [vsTord](https://gamebanana.com/mods/44406) mod!